diegomrodrigues2/relational_distributed_database/README.md

 Several small scripts under `examples/` start the cluster with different options.
 Each one launches the React UI in the background while the API runs in the foreground.
 Run them with `python examples/<file>.py` and visit the printed URLs.

 The scripts now populate the cluster using simple data generator functions so you can observe how each configuration behaves with a larger workload.
+Each script prints the partition map and the placement of each generated record.

 - `hash_cluster.py` – three-node hash-partitioned cluster using LWW.
 - `range_cluster.py` – cluster with two explicit key ranges and sample composite keys.